cartologic/cartoview/docs/installation/index.rst

 Recommended Minimum System Requirements
 =======================================

-For deployment of Cartoview on a single server, the following are the bare minimum system requirements as per Geonode's documentation. `Here <http://docs.Geonode.org/en/master/tutorials/install_and_admin/quick_install.html>`_
+For the deployment of Cartoview and Geonode on a single server, please find the bare minimum system requirements in Geonode's `Documentation. <http://docs.Geonode.org/en/master/tutorials/install_and_admin/quick_install.html>`_

 Windows Installation
 ====================